Discovering European opportunities for Female Entrepreneurship

 The main idea of this process was to build capacities and skills, on one hand to form volunteers/social workers/youth workers that operate in the social field targeting women and on the other one to give to disadvantaged women and migrants the opportunity to learn ICT and English basis and specific notions on business administration and female entrepreneurship.

-This project was co-funded by European Commission within Erasmus+ Programme.
+This project was delivered between October 2016 and October 2018 and co-funded by European Commission within Erasmus+ Programme.